-UTS Science teach practical, relevant and innovative science in world-class facilities and campus.
+UTS Science teaches practical, relevant and innovative science and maths courses in world-class facilities within a vibrant city campus.

 Ben Gad: So the reason why I chose a science degree at UTS is primarily because my cousin came to UTS and she had only good things to say about UTS, but also because my HSC chemistry class came on a tour of UTS and we spent the vast majority of the day actually in the science building.
 So I was just really impressed with the facilities, also speaking to academics.